Prioritize and Separate

 Then do a “walk around” of the house to make sure that they correct things were taken and left.

-Block out spaces for the truck within 25 meters of your home entrance-- 3 spaces for LCL (less than container load), 4 for a 20’ container, 6 for a 40’.
-If unavailable, costs for distance and/or shuttle will apply.
+Truck Parking–Save spaces near your entrance- 3 spaces for less than container load shipments, 4 for a 20’ container, 6 for a 40’.
+If not within 30 yards, shuttle and/or distance carry charges may apply.

-High value items that must not be taken (e.g. jewelry, passports) Keep them on your person or remove them from your home.
+High value items– (e.g. jewelry, passports, drugs..)
+Keep them on your person or remove them from your home.

-Contacts Make sure you have cellphones of the crew, their manager, and Kef managers.
+Contacts--make sure you have cellphones of crew, agency, and Kef managers.

-- Let us know what, when, and how to expect goods.
+- Let us and our agents know what, when, and how to expect goods.